AY2425S2-CS2103T-F14-3/tp/docs/DeveloperGuide.md

 ### Adding a person

-1. Adding a person in the person list
+Adding a person in the person list:

    1. Test case `add n/Byran high p/33665544 e/byranh@example.com a/123, Clementi Rd, 335544 j/Hardware Engineer tm/Machine Learning System t/C t/AI` <br>
    Assumption: We assume there is no person with duplicate email. <br>